 White plate is the "silver" color most often see on costume jewelry and base-metal findings.
 White-plated components are generally grayer, but also more durable, than silver-plated components.
 They generally do not tarnish.
 The plating is typically an imitation rhodium made of copper, tin, zinc, and/or nickel.

 Many white-plated TierraCast® components have a plating of real rhodium over a nickel undercoating.
-This nickel undercoating may leach, making rhodium-plated Tierracast supplies non-compliant with the
+There is potentional for the nickel undercoating to leach, making rhodium-plated Tierracast supplies not fully compliant with the

 EU Nickel Directive.
 Rhodium is brighter and more silvery than other white platings, but still more gray than actual silver.

 Silver plate is a thin surface layer of actual silver.
 It nicely matches the color of sterling silver; it doesn't quite match our white findings.
 Like sterling silver, silver plate can tarnish.
-For this reason, it's frequently lacquered to prevent tarnish (until the lacquer wears off).
+For this reason, it's frequently lacquered to prevent or slow tarnish.

 Antiqued silver plate is a thin surface layer of silver that has been darkened to provide a "distressed" (oxidized) appearance.